hideodaikoku/placy-site/src/posts/rio.md

 ogp: "https://miro.medium.com/max/1400/0*LY2Jqi0nKNz1EKtv.jpeg"
 date: "2020/05/04"
 title: "Notes from Rio: towards a more collaborative city."
+excerpt: "This week, Brazil reached 7,025 deaths from covid-19 and 101,147 cases were confirmed, according to the Ministry of Health.
+São Paulo remains the state with the highest number of official cases.
+There are 31,772 cases, 2,627 deaths.
+Rio de Janeiro is next,"
 ---

 Notes from Rio: towards a more collaborative city.